austral/austral/README.md

 - **Typeclasses**: typeclasses, borrowed from Haskell, allow for bounded ad-hoc polymorphism.

-- **Safe arithmetic**: Austral has well-defined semantics for all arithmetic operations on numeric types.
+- **Safe Arithmetic**: Austral has well-defined semantics for all arithmetic operations on numeric types.
 There are distinct integer types for trap-on-overflow arithmetic and modular arithmetic, as in Ada.